Home / Travel / Free camping

 Free camping is accepted in many areas as the local people accept that the visiting travelers will spend their money on supplies, fuel and restaurants in local establishments.
 It is important to not upset the local people, police and authorities.
 If you do upset people you, and everyone else there, will almost certainly be moved on.
 This may also jeopardise the future of the free camping location.
 If you follow the simply rules and use your common sense you can enjoy free camping in lots of lovely areas, meet lots of nice people and save money.

-Suitable free camping areas
+Suitable wild camping areas

 Beaches